ocapn/ocapn/draft-specifications/CapTP Specification.md

 session can then be referenced and messaged with the [`desc:answer`](#desc-answer) descriptor.
 When a promise is fulfilled to an object, messages sent to the promise will be delivered to that object.

-If the answer contains multiple values, the [`op:pick`](#op-pick) operator MUST be used to choose the value to be pipelined on.
-This works by exporting the individual value in another answer position, which then can be used to message the promise.
-If multiple values are pipelined on, without the pick operation, the resulting promise MUST be broken with an error and not fulfilled.

 ### Promise pipelining by example